aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 Service endpoints are enabled per service, per subnet.
 Create a subnet and enable a service endpoint for the subnet.

-1. In the **Search resources, services, and docs** box at the top of the portal, enter CoreServicesVNet.
+1. In the **Search resources, services, and docs** box at the top of the portal, enter **CoreServicesVNet**.
 When CoreServicesVNet appears in the search results, select it.

 1. Add a subnet to the virtual network.
 Under **Settings**, select **Subnets**, and then select **+ Subnet**, as shown in the following picture: